abqjln/gymlink/README.md

 As will become evident, I have little experience using GitHub, and @weliem in particular has been quite kind in correcting errors.
 The best evidence of usefulness is continuing critiques and corrections; please let me know if anything could be corrected or improved.

 # k2cps
-Converts the propietary, pubished BLE broadcast (not connectable) BLE beacon advertising data from a Keiser M3i spin bike (purchased circa 2000) into the (connectable) BLE Cycling Power Service.
+Converts the propietary, pubished BLE broadcast (not connectable) BLE beacon advertising data from a Keiser M3i spin bike (purchased circa 2000) into the (connectable) BLE Cycling Power Service (CPS).
 Testing has been done on Garmin Fenix8 watch with software ranging from 12.19 through the 13.12 beta.
 It was also tested using kinomap.
 It is intended that it will also work with other clients that communicate using Bluetooth Low Energy for Cycling Power and Speed.

 <p align="center">Garmin Fenix8 v13.12 (client) <--BLE-CPS--> Gymlink (server/client) <-- Keiser M3i bike (beacon)</p>